Coercive monopoly: Government monopolies

-Economist Lawrence W. Reed says that a government can cause a coercive monopoly without explicitly banning competition by "simply [bestowing] privileges, immunities, or subsidies on one firm while imposing costly requirements on all others."
-For example, Alan Greenspan, in his essay Antitrust argues that land subsidies to railroad companies in the western portion of the U.S. in 19th century created a coercive monopoly position.
-He says that "with the aid of the federal government, a segment of the railroad industry was able to "break free' from the competitive bounds which had prevailed in the East."
+Economist Lawrence Reed says that a government can cause a coercive monopoly without explicitly banning competition by "simply [bestowing] privileges, immunities, or subsidies on one firm while imposing costly requirements on all others."
+For example, Alan Greenspan, in his essay Antitrust, argues that land subsidies to railroad companies in the western portion of the U.S. in 19th century created a coercive monopoly position.
+He says that "with the aid of the federal government, a segment of the railroad industry was able to 'break free' from the competitive bounds which had prevailed in the East."
 In addition, regulations may be established that place financial burdens on smaller firms that attempt to compete with larger, more established firms that are better able to absorb the regulatory costs.

 The state as a coercive monopoly

 Economist Murray Rothbard, noted for his espousal of anarcho-capitalism, argues that the state itself is a coercive monopoly as it uses force to establish "a compulsory monopoly over police and military services, the provision of law, judicial decision-making, the mint and the power to create money, unused land ('the public domain'), streets and highways, rivers and coastal waters, and the means of delivering mail."
 He says that "a coercive monopolist tends to perform his service badly and inefficiently".

 These state-owned companies create an issue of setting unrealistic prices for unreliable services.
 An example of this was seen in Europe during the late 1980s when bank mergers decreased competition in the banking market.
-As a result, this coercive behaviour allowed them to sustain high interest rates until the early 90s, severely impacting their customers.
+As a result, this coercive behaviour allowed them to sustain high interest rates until the early 1990s, severely impacting their customers.
 In addition to moral arguments over the use of force, free market anarchists often argue that if these services were open to competition that the market could supply them at a lower price and higher quality.

 Unions

-Labor unions have been called coercive monopolies which keep wages rates higher than they would otherwise be if individuals competed with each other for wages.
+Labor unions have been called coercive monopolies which keep wage rates higher than they would otherwise be if individuals competed with each other for wages.
 Economists who believe this to be the case refer to this as a monopoly wage.
 This has raised some conversing opinions about the power of unions to contradict antitrust laws.
 Specifically, collusive methods to increases prices is illegal on public policy standards, but raising labour prices is encouraged.
 In addition, the unions participating in collective bargaining is applauded for its peaceful dispute settlement tactics, but this can also be seen as prohibited coercive behaviour.
 Nonetheless, as the intention behind these coercive actions in unions are for the benefit of workers rather than company profits, antitrust laws have not been held against these unions.